| NITRATE POISONING Nitrate poisoning occurs most often in cattle and less often

 rumen contents for nitrate/nitrite or measuring methemoglobin

-whole blood.
+in whole blood.
 Concentrations of nitrate/nitrite associated

 with toxicosis are listed in Table 2.
 Methemo-glob in concentrations